Serralq/Project-Norn/docs/travels/atri.md

         <figcaption>Twitter</figcaption>
       </figure>
     </div>
-    I was able to get a few images, but I had to leave early at the start of the exhibition to get as many photo of Choshi as I could and then when I came back to Tokyo again, only the signboard and elevator was left...
+    I was able to get a few images, but had to leave early at the start of the exhibition to get as many photo of Choshi as possible and then when I came back to Tokyo again, only the signboard and elevator was left...

     <h3>Den Den Town, Osaka</h3>